Spokane County Courthouse: History

 In its early years the courthouse was the site of multiple hangings and a homicide.
 In 1896, attorney Lou H. Plattor was shot on the building's second floor by Henry Siefert, who claimed to be acting in self-defense.
 Seifert was charged with murder, but later acquitted.
 One notable hanging was that of George Webster on March 30, 1900.
 Webster was charged with first-degree murder, but had significant public support for his clemency, with a petition garnering more than 6,000 signatures, though it would not be granted.
-Webster was be the first white man, though far from the first person, to be hung at the courthouse.
+Webster was the first white man, though far from the first person, to be hung at the courthouse.
 He was also the last before the state moved all executions to the state penitentiary in Walla Walla.

 To keep up with growth in the county, an expansion of the courthouse campus was undertaken in 1953 when the public health building immediately north of the courthouse was destroyed and replaced by a four story courthouse annex building.
 The main building underwent a significant renovation project in 2006.
 Structural work was done on bricks, balconies and the roof, while restoration work was done on the decorative elements.
 The entire original slate roof was also replaced, which required surrounding the building in scaffolding as the more than 100 year old roof could not be touched.
 The project cost approximately $2 million and was intended to last for 100 years.